mkilgore/qb64pe-json/README.md

     - Value (type = number, value = 50) (12)
 ```

-The numbers after each token signify its id, which is what will be returned by
+The numbers after each token signify its ID, which is what will be returned by
 the API when refering to that paticular token.
 The typical way to interact with this
 structure is through `JsonQuery()`, which takes a query string and returns the
 token identified by it.
 For example, if you do `JsonQuery(json, "key1.key2")`,
-it will return 5, which is the token id for the "20" Value token.
+it will return 5, which is the token ID for the "20" Value token.
 You can then
-pass the token id from that query to `JsonTokenGetValueInteger(token)` to
+pass the token ID from that query to `JsonTokenGetValueInteger(token)` to
 retrive the actual value 20 as an integer.

-`JsonQuery(json, "key2.key3")` returns 7, the token id for the Array.
+`JsonQuery(json, "key2.key3")` returns 7, the token ID for the Array.
 With this
 array you can make use of `JsonTokenTotalChildren(array)` and pass it the token
-id to retrieve the number of children (entries) in that array.
+ID to retrieve the number of children (entries) in that array.
 You can then
-additionally make use of `JsonTokenGetChild(array, index)` to get the token id
+additionally make use of `JsonTokenGetChild(array, index)` to get the token ID
 of each child of the array.
 Note the indexes into the array start at zero, so
 `JsonTokenGetChild(array, 0)` would return 8, the bool in the array since it is
 the first entry. `JsonTokenGetChild(array, 2)` would return 10, the last entry
 in the array.
-You can of course then pass those token ids to the various
+You can of course then pass those token IDs to the various
 `JsonTokenGetValue` functions to retrieve their values.

 If you have a token and need to know what it is, you can use